For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Consider upgrading to a student discount card

-TOTUM Student is free, so if you're only looking for discounts, this one should be ideal.
+A standard TOTUM membership is free, so if you're only looking for discounts, this one should be ideal.

-However, if you're also keen to get a tastecard and/or a PASS ID card, it might be worth upgrading to one of the TOTUM Student+ plans.
+However, if you're also keen to get a tastecard and/or a PASS ID card, it might be worth upgrading to a TOTUM+ plan.

-If you buy a one-year membership for TOTUM Student+ & PASS ID for £14.99, you get a free tastecard and a PASS ID for that year.
-A three-year membership costs £24.99, so if you think you'll benefit from the extras for all of the three years, this could potentially save you money.
+If you buy a one-year membership for TOTUM+ for £14.99, you get a free tastecard and a PASS ID for that year.

-PASS ID is endorsed by the National Police Chiefs' Council (NPCC) and the Security Industry Authority (SIA).
+PASS ID is supported by the Home Office, the National Police Chiefs' Council (NPCC) and the Chartered Trading Standards Institute.
 You can use it instead of a passport or driving licence to prove your age (i.e. in shops and bars).

-As an initial payment, it's cheaper to get a PASS ID with a three-year TOTUM membership than a provisional driving licence (which costs £34).
+As an initial payment, it's cheaper to get a TOTUM+ membership with a PASS ID than a provisional driving licence (which costs £34).
 But, bear in mind that a provisional licence lasts 10 years.
 In the long term, this works out much cheaper.

 3. Actually use your student discount